 We appreciate your interest in applying for a scholarship or work-study volunteer position to attend a First Aid Arts training.
 Please take a few minutes to read through this page and determine which option is best for you.

-Scholarship and work-study applications are due by June 25, 2019.
-Your submission will be reviewed by First Aid Arts staff members and we will notify recipients by July 2, 2019.
+Scholarship and work-study applications were due by June 25, 2019 – this program is now closed.
+If you applied, your submission will be reviewed by First Aid Arts staff members and we will notify recipients by July 2, 2019.

 Please review the criteria for scholarship eligibility before completing the application included below.